 Feeling tired and overwhelmed by life?
 Faced with anxiety and uncertainty?
 Dealing with the stress of work, family situations or serious medical condition?

 Mindfulness Based Stress Reduction (MBSR) is a unique meditation technique that will enable you to develop a heightened awareness of your body and your emotions, to take charge of your life, and to learn to consciously and systemically work with your own stress, pain, illness and the challenges and demands of everyday life.

 Valley’s MBSR program is based on the nationally recognized model developed and pioneered at the University of Massachusetts Medical School.
 Since its inception at the University of Massachusetts in 1980, more than 15,000 participants have found MBSR to be a powerful means for taking charge of their lives and for enabling them to cope more effectively with stressful situations.

 The program is taught by Jodie Katz, M.D., is the director of Valley Hospital's MBSR program.
 Dr. Katz is a family physician, certified yoga instructor in Structural Yoga™ and registered yoga teacher with the Yoga Alliance.
 Dr. Katz completed the practicum in Mindfulness Based Stress Reduction at the University of Massachusetts, as well as a training seminar with the founder and director of the program.
-Dr. Katz also serves as a staff physician at Valley Health Medical Group’s Waldwick practice.
+Dr. Katz also serves as a staff physician at Valley Medical Group’s Waldwick practice.

-The next 8-week program runs from April 24 through June 12, and includes weekly sessions on Wednesdays from 6 to 8 p.m., and one full-day Saturday session on June 1 from 8:45 a.m. to 3 p.m.
+The next 8-week program runs from January 22 through March 12, and includes weekly sessions on Wednesdays from 6 to 8 p.m., and an all-day session on Saturday March 1 from 8:45 a.m. to 3 p.m.
 All sessions are held at the Luckow Pavilion.
 The fee for the program is $600, but may be reduced based on income.